©2007 Serge Devidts

 This ETR222, our third Soemtron calculator, is complete but it has a slightly damaged keyboard from a lifetime of use.
-It appears to be one of only four Soemtron ETR222's existing that we know of from the original 3,203 units that were built.
+It appears to be one of only five Soemtron ETR222's existing that we know of from the original 3,203 units that were built.
 It has a serial number of 74005, which we believe places it roughly half way through the production run of the Soemtron ETR22x series, sometime in 1971 possibly about week eight or nine.
 The base panels of the Soemtron ETR220 and 222's all seem to be the same, so we think the serial numbers were assigned to the bases before the machines were actually built, this theory seems to fit with the serial numbers and date codes of the machines we have, although admittedly this is a rather tenuous assumption!

-September 2017 - Reverse engineering our Soemtron 222 is underway and initial results have confirmed that the 222 is in fact derived from the ETR224, not the ETR220 as we thought some while ago.
-Several of the main PCB's are labelled "224-" and several "22 -" ("4" scratched out), with several being at the same issue level as the corresponding PCB of the ETR224.
+Marc 2021 – Reverse engineering our Soemtron 222 just about complete and the results have confirmed that the 222 is in fact derived from the ETR224, not the ETR220 as we thought some while ago.
+Several of the main PCB's are labelled "224–" (the "4" is scratched out) and several "22 –", with several being at the same issue level as the corresponding PCB of the ETR224 board.

 Power supply - circuit

-The power supply is a fairly conventional series regulated unit as fitted to the ETR220, with outputs of -12V for the logic, +12V bias, and +13.5V for the core memory circuits and drivers.
+The power supply is the same fairly conventional series regulated unit as fitted to the ETR220, with outputs of –12V for the logic, +12V bias, and +13.5V for the core memory circuits and drivers.
 A fourth supply provides approximately +180Vdc for the display nixies.
 This display potential is actually split into +/- 90V DC rails.
 Using the standard continental mains input connector for the time, the power supply has an internal input voltage selector for 110, 127, 220 and 240V AC.

-The ETR222 keyboard consists of 34, V23 microswitches with Blue keys for control and functions, and White keys for numeric entry (see photo above), arranged in 4 logical groups broadly similar to the 220 thus -
+The ETR222 keyboard consists of 32, microswitches with Blue keys for control and functions, and White keys for numeric entry (see photo above), arranged in 4 logical groups broadly similar to the 220 thus -